Training LLMs over Neurally Compressed Text: Methods

 \textbf{Arithmetic Coding}: In this setting, we use a decoder-only transformer language model to model $\hat{p}$, that is, when creating the interval $I_{i}(x_{0:N})$, the partitions for each possible character, $\hat{p}(x_i | x_{<i})$, are calculated using the probabilities for the next token output by the transformer.

 The compressor model is run over contiguous text sequences of $10{,}240$ bytes.
 The generated logits are used as the model distribution for Arithmetic Coding.
 We use the Range Encoding (a finite-precision implementation of Arithmetic Coding) implementation from TensorFlow Compression \cite{tfc_github} with a precision of $14$.
 The range encoding implementation uses integers with \texttt{precision}\,$+\,2$ bits.
-This is enough to encode $16$-bit float logits, so should not cause numerical issues as our models are trained using bfloat16.
+This is commonly used when encoding $16$-bit float logits, so we do not expect it to cause numerical issues as our models are trained using bfloat16.
 While the compressor model is only trained on sequences of length $1{,}024$, it uses relative position embeddings in its attention layers.
 Thus, it can be applied to longer sequences.
 Some works observe decreased performance as inputs are scaled to lengths beyond those seen in training \cite{varisSequenceLengthDomain2021,press2022train}, but we find that compression performance is similar in the two settings.
 Compressing sequences of length $1{,}024$ yields a compression ratio of $5.46$ while compressing sequences of length $10{,}240$ yields a ratio of $5.49$.
 This suggests the performance drop from long sequences has minimal effect on compression, or that the increased contextual information makes up this difference.

 We will see that text compressed in this straightforward manner is not readily learnable by M2\@.
 Thus, we explore alternative compression methods that modify the ``modeling'' and ``coding'' components for better learnability. \cref{tab:ac-compression-ratios} shows how our different approaches affect the compression ratio.